Staphylococcus/brain-from-brane/docs/04-information-systems/4e-empirical-predictions-falsification.md

 Each hypothesis is unpacked into concrete tests in the sections below and in companion methodological appendices.

+### **4.e.1.5.
+Future Development Predictions**

+These predictions extend the framework to anticipate how next-generation information architectures—particularly AI systems—will evolve as they span biological, social, and technological substrates.

+- **Multi-Substrate Informational Resonance** – Systems that establish **coherent and influential information patterns across multiple substrate types** (neuronal, institutional, computational) will demonstrate superior evolutionary fitness and persistence relative to single-substrate systems.
+Expected empirical signature: higher cross-domain coherence scores and longer mean persistence times.
+- **Autocatalytic Pattern Stabilization** – Once an information pattern exceeds a critical adoption threshold, feedback loops will produce **self-reinforcing cycles** that optimize structural compatibility and entrench the pattern within host substrates.
+Expected empirical signature: super-linear growth in adoption curves followed by plateau stabilization.
+- **Predicting Information Pattern Evolution** – The framework forecasts which AI architectures will achieve successful cross-substrate propagation by analyzing their **structural compatibility metrics** with existing biological, social, and technological systems.
+Expected empirical signature: architectures with higher compatibility indices will out-compete alternatives across successive adoption cohorts.

+These forward-looking predictions can be operationalized via the quantitative structural metrics described in [§4.e.2.5](#4e25-quantitative-structural-metrics) and subjected to the falsification criteria in [§4.e.3](#4e3-falsification-criteria).

 ## **4.e.2.
 Specific Empirical Tests**

 ### **4.e.2.1.
 Neurobiological Markers**